heyjochen/notes/src/site/notes/3_Permanent Notes/What is the relationship between packages and modules in Go?.md

 ---
 ## Questions
-- Is there something similar to this concept in Javascript?
+- Is there something similar to this concept in JavaScript?
 	- Yes: exported functions that modularize code, and package.json to track dependencies
 ## Terms
 ## Related